BIOTOXIN

 Antibodies are connected to the column and the zeranol in the sample is extracted, filtered, and diluted, and then passed slowly through the zeranol immunoaffinity column.
 The target substances bind to the antibodies in the column and the immunoaffinity column is then washed to remove other unrelated substances that have not been bound.
 Zeranol is eluted with methanol and then injected into an analytical instrument for detection.

-Aflatoxin M1/M2 is a chemical compound of the aflatoxin class, a group of mycotoxins produced by three species of Aspergillus – Aspergillus flavus, Aspergillus parasiticus, and the rare Aspergillus nomius – which contaminate plant and plant products.
+Aflatoxin M1/Mis a chemical compound of the aflatoxin class, a group of mycotoxins produced by three species of Aspergillus – Aspergillus flavus, Aspergillus parasiticus, and the rare Aspergillus nomius – which contaminate plant and plant products.

 Principle: